antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 ## Blazor `QuickGrid` component

-The Blazor `QuickGrid` component is now part of .NET 8! `QuickGrid` is a high performance grid component for displaying data in tabular form. `QuickGrid` is built to be simple and convenient to display your data, while still providing powerful features like sorting, filtering, paging, and virtualization.
+The Blazor `QuickGrid` component is now part of .NET 8! `QuickGrid` is a high performance grid component for displaying data in tabular form. `QuickGrid` is built to be a simple and convenient way to display your data, while still providing powerful features like sorting, filtering, paging, and virtualization.

 To get started with `QuickGrid`: